AhsanRiyad/laravel_project_started/readme.md

 	#please run the command "composer install" to install the required dependency.

+	#to run the project using php
+	$php artisan serve
+	or using a port number
+	$php artisan serve --port 3000

 	#to run the queue, run the following commands consequetively